ryohei-ano/study-log-for-pilot/README.md

-# This is my stud log.
+# This is my study log.

 ## Discription
 I document my study habit everyday and push to github to fill green spot.